 1983: The Rep presents the world premiere of Under the Ilex, featuring six-time Tony Award-winner Julie Harris.

 1986-1987: During The Rep’s 20th Anniversary Season, the theatre undergoes a momentous change in leadership.
 Steven Woolf officially becomes The Rep’s artistic director, and Mark Bernstein arrives as managing director.
-The two have endured in their respective positions ever since.
+This dynamic duo will lead the theatre for the next three decades.

 1992: Future Hollywood star Lucy Liu appears in The Rep’s production of M. Butterfly.

 1992, 1995: The Rep premieres two of Tony Award-winning composer Steven Lutvak’s musicals: Almost September (‘92) and Esmeralda (’95).

 1996: The Rep debuts its WiseWrite Young Playwrights Festival, bringing the work of elementary school students to life on stage.

 1996-97: The Rep celebrates its 30th anniversary with an artistically ambitious season that includes The Three Musketeers, Arcadia and The Glass Menagerie.

 2002: The first-ever St. Louis Food & Wine Experience creates a new tradition of culinary celebration to benefit The Rep.

 2005-2008: The Rep's Off Ramp Series brings daring and unconventional works to the Grandel Theatre in Midtown St. Louis.